 The man on the phone seemed to pick up on anxiety.
 "I understand your fear and trepidation but this gentleman is qualified and is used to hearing and talking about the things you are likely to say.
 You don’t have to say yes to him, but if you say no you will have to wait a bit longer for a female counsellor."

 "Can I please think about it and let you know tomorrow?"
 I asked.
 He said that was fine.

 That evening, I had so many thoughts racing through my mind.
 Could I really open up to this man about such a sensitive subject?
-Would I feel comfortable sitting in a room on my own with a man?
+Would I feel comfortable sat in a room on my own with a man?
 Would he listen and not judge?
 How would he feel being a man and knowing what happened to me?
-It would feel so uncomfortable and embarrassing!
+It would feel so uncomfortable and embarrassing.

 I will be honest, the first few sessions were a little uncomfortable, but it’s so important to be honest when your talking.
-I often said things to him that I thought might be offensive, but he was very understanding, compassionate, reassuring and caring.
-Looking back now, I’m so glad I took the chance on talking to a man.
-He helped me a lot and in a funny way he helped restore a little of my faith in men.
+I often said things to him that I thought may be offensive but he was very understanding, compassionate and reassuring and caring.
+I’m so glad I took the chance on talking to a man, he helped me a lot and in a funny way he helped restore a little of my faith in men.